Non-Hormonal Birth Control Methods Through History

 One of the oldest methods of birth control is periodic abstinence, avoiding sex at certain times of the month.
 Calendar or rhythm methods involve counting the days of the cycle and working out that the most fertile time is around 2 weeks before your period arrives.
 Women can then avoid having sex or use protection during this time.
 This is based on the assumption that ovulation (the egg being released) happens about halfway through the cycle.
 Sadly, it can be unreliable as a method of birth control as it is hard to work out exactly when the most fertile days are.
 The oldest recording of ‘a period of abstinence’ was astonishingly in the year 388!

 Fertility awareness-based methods involve tracking fertility and working out the fertile window in the menstrual cycle, and abstaining from sex when there is a risk of pregnancy.
 As women are only fertile for 6 days of their cycle (the ovulation day and the 5 days prior due to sperm survival).
-Ovulation can be identified by several signs, such as a spike in body temperature, an increase of hormones, and changes to cervical mucous secretions.
+Ovulation can be identified by several signs, such as a spike in body temperature, an increase of hormones, and changes to cervical mucus secretions.
 Charting these gives a good indication of where a woman is in her cycle – smart!

 These methods are commonly used by couples trying to conceive, but the same science can be used in reverse to prevent pregnancy.
 Fertility awareness methods require consistent and diligent use, but with dedication, women following such methods can learn about their unique cycle while preventing pregnancy.
 It all comes down to finding that fleeting fertile window…